"Nov. 1, 2012 -- Two more drugs made by the New England Compounding Center (NECC) are crawling with various kinds of bacteria, FDA tests reveal.

 What happens if I miss a dose (Marcaine)?

-Since bupivacaine is given as needed before a surgery or other medical procedure, you are not likely to be on a dosing schedule.
+Since bupivacaine is given as needed before a surgery or dental procedure, you are not likely to be on a dosing schedule.

 What happens if I overdose (Marcaine)?

 Tell your caregivers right away if you think you have received too much of this medicine.

 Overdose symptoms may include extreme drowsiness, fainting, or slowed breathing.

 What should I avoid after receiving bupivacaine (Marcaine)?

 This medication can cause numbness over a large portion of your body.
 Take care to avoid injury before the feeling has returned completely.

 After a dental procedure, avoid eating, chewing gum, or drinking a hot beverage until your mouth is no longer numb.